 This lack of clarity is understandable, though.
 With the hype around artificial intelligence – and the myriad of possibilities from it – it’s difficult to know where to start.
 When AI can do so much, how do you choose where to apply it?

-Fortunately, for CX-driven marketers, the objective for AI is actually pretty simple: create a truly personalized and engaging customer experience.
+Fortunately, for CX-driven marketers, the objective for AI is actually pretty simple: create a truly personalised and engaging customer experience.

 Of course, that’s still a broad remit and leaves room for plenty of possibilities.
 So the best advice we can give is to start by addressing a specific business problem – one that matters to your customers.